peterlidee/dive-in-next-13-tests/blog/7.conclusion/conclusion.md

 ### 9. useSearchParams hook

 The `useSearchParams` hook has some complications.
 It behaves normally in a dynamic route.
-Wen using it in a static route, always use `Suspense` so you can profit from the improved performance of hybrid routing.
+Wen using it in a static route, always use `Suspense` so you can profit from the improved performance of hybrid rendering.
+Everything inside the `Suspense` boundary will be client-side rendered.
+The rest of the route will be statically rendered.

 ## What now?